Learn More About Fishing Poles

 Keep in mind rod materials when making your selection.
 The construction of your rod impacts its action and should be designed for your skill level:

 - Fiberglass Rods: This brand of rod is geared towards beginners.
 These rods need little maintenance, have an average weight and solid rod strength.
-If you are fishing for larger fish, youíll need a heavy, durable rod.
+Keep in mind, if you are fishing larger game, youíll need a heavy, durable rod.

 - Graphite Rods: These are typically preferred by advanced anglers due to their superior strength and lightness.
-The lightweight graphite handles most fishing situations well, providing more fighting power in the rod.
+Graphite provides a blend of optimal sensitivity and fighting power.

-Think about your level of fishing experience, environment and game fish when selecting your rod.
-Learn more about the different kinds of fishing rods at DICK'S Sporting Goods:
+You should consider your level of fishing experience, game fish and environment when choosing your new rod.
+Learn more about the different fishing pole models at DICK'S Sporting Goods:

-- Generally match up best with baitcasting and casting rods.
+- Generally match up best with baitcasting reels.

-- Most casting rods can handle heavy line and fish in dense cover.
+- Most casting rods can handle heavy line and fish in dense cover and water vegetation.

-Spinning Rods: Ranges in length from 5 to 8 feet, positioning the reel and guides on the bottom of the pole to provide smooth, accurate casts.
+Spinning Rods: Ranging in length from 5 to 8 feet, this model positions the reel and guides on the bottom of the pole to provide smooth, accurate casts.

-- Longer spinning rods with elongated grip handles for two-handing casting are frequently employed for saltwater or steelhead and salmon fishing.
+- Longer spinning rods with elongated grip handles for two-handed casting are frequently used for saltwater or steelhead and salmon fishing.

 - Spinning rods are also widely used for trolling and still fishing with live bait.